Truqap could fill a prostate cancer gap

 Astra is also making efforts in castration-resistant prostate cancer, but here the CAPItello-280 trial has been delayed a couple of times, and is now expected to complete in late 2026.
 This study also doesn’t appear to select for PTEN-deficiency.

-Rivals in CRPC include China’s Laekna, which got the FDA go ahead in May to start a phase 3 trial of its AKT inhibitor afuresertib plus its CYP17A1/CYP11B2 dual inhibitor LAE001 in second-line disease.
+Rivals in CRPC include China’s Laekna, which got the FDA go-ahead in May to start a phase 3 trial of its AKT inhibitor afuresertib plus its CYP17A1/CYP11B2 dual inhibitor LAE001 in second-line disease.

 Breast cancer

 However, in general AKT inhibition hasn’t lived up to expectations.
-Roche discontinued development of its contender ipatasertib, and Merck has gone quiet on miransertib, a project gained via its 2019 acquisition of Arqule.
+Roche discontinued development of its contender ipatasertib, and Merck & Co has gone quiet on miransertib, a project gained via its 2019 acquisition of Arqule.